rray_squeeze() is conceptually similar to base::drop(), but it allows

 from the original first and third dimensions.

-When all dimensions are squeezed, as in the case of (1, 1, 1)
+When all dimensions are squeezed, as in the case of (1, 1, 1), then

 the first dimension names that are found are the ones that are used in the